ssaring/sportstracker/sportstracker/docs/README.txt

 Notes for Garmin users
 ----------------------

-The current PolarViewer version displays only exercise and lap data for Garmin TCX files.
+The current ExerciseViewer version displays only exercise and lap data for Garmin TCX files.
 The support for sample (or trackpoint) data will come in a future version.

 The data stored in the recorded TCX files is sometimes wrong or imprecise.
-PolarViewer can only display the stored data, it can't decide whether the recorded data makes sense or not.
+ExerciseViewer can only display the stored data, it can't decide whether the recorded data makes sense or not.

 The speed calculated by the distance between two trackpoints is sometimes